pyhipster/generator-pyhipster/docs/getting-started.md

 ```
 ?
 Which *type* of database would you like to use?
 (Use arrow keys)
 > SQL (SQLite, MySQL, PostgreSQL, Oracle, MS SQL Server)
-  No database
 ```
-*Explanation* - Select any database type you want
+*Explanation* - Select any database type you want.
+Only SQL databases supported till now.
 ```
 ?
 Which *production* database would you like to use?
 (Use arrow keys)
 > PostgreSQL